anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The benefits of BRSKI-PRM can be achieved even without the operational complexity of standalone Registrar-Agents by integrating the necessary functionality of the Registrar-Agent as a module into the domain registrar as shown in {{uc4figure}} so that it can support the BRSKI-PRM communications to the pledge.

 ## Agent-Proximity Assertion {#agt_prx}

-"Agent-proximity" is a statement in the PVR and in the voucher, that the registrar certificate was provided via the Registrar-Agent as defined in {{exchanges_uc2}} and not directly to the pledge.
+"Agent-proximity" is a statement in the PVR and in the voucher that the registrar EE certificate was provided via the Registrar-Agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 Agent-proximity is therefore a different assertion than "proximity", which is defined in {{Section 4 of RFC8366}}.
 Agent-proximity is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
 This assertion can be verified by the registrar and also by the MASA during the voucher-request processing.

-In BRSKI, the pledge verifies POP of the registrar via the TLS handshake and pins that public key as the "proximity-registrar-cert" into the voucher request.
+In BRSKI, the pledge verifies POP of the registrar via the TLS handshake and pins that public key as the `proximity-registrar-cert` into the voucher request.
 This allows the MASA to verify the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.
 In BRSKI, the TLS connection is considered provisional until the pledge receives the voucher.

-In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar certificate provisionally until it receives the voucher as described in {{voucher}}.
+In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar EE certificate provisionally until it receives the voucher as described in {{voucher}}.
 In a similar fashion, the pledge MUST accept the Registrar-Agent EE certificate provisionally.
 See also {{Section 5 of !RFC8995}} on "provisional state".

-For agent-proximity, the EE certificate of the Registrar-Agent MUST be an LDevID certificate signed by the domain owner.
+For asserting agent-proximity, the Registrar-Agent EE certificate MUST be an LDevID certificate signed by the domain owner.
 Akin to the proximity assertion in the BRSKI case, the agent-proximity provides pledge proximity evidence to the MASA.
 But additionally, agent-proximity allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent, to which the registrar is connected to.

-The provisioning of the Registrar-Agent LDevID certificate is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
+The provisioning of the Registrar-Agent LDevID certificate is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means such as configuration.
 It is recommended to use short lived Registrar-Agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

 # System Components

 ## Domain Registrar

 In BRSKI-PRM, the domain registrar provides the endpoints already specified in {{!RFC8995}} (derived from EST {{!RFC7030}}) where suitable.
-In addition, it MUST provide the endpoints defined in {{registrar_ep_table}} within the BRSKI-defined "/.well-known/brski/" URI path.
+In addition, it MUST provide the endpoints defined in {{registrar_ep_table}} within the BRSKI-defined `/.well-known/brski/` Well-Known URI path.
 These endpoints accommodate for the signature-wrapped objects used by BRSKI-PRM for the Pledge Enroll-Request (PER) and the provisioning of CA certificates.

 |Endpoint        | Operation                  | Exchange and Artifacts  |